FisaGamer/docs/README.md

 # Azuriom documentation

-The repository of the documentation for Azuriom.
+The repository for Azuriom's Documentation.

-You can find an online version of the docs on https://azuriom.com/docs.
+You can find an online version of the docs at https://azuriom.com/docs.